The Definitive Guide to TM1 Security with Examples

 Example 3: Simple multi-group setup

 In this example the groups are very similar in setup, the only difference is Dimension A elements setup.
 Group A has WRITE Access to A1, Group B has WRITE access to A2.

 |Client A / Cube A||Client B / Cube A||Client AB / Cube A|

 Client AB has access to both Elements A1 and A2 i.e. element by element the highest privilege was picked.

 Example 4: Multilayer multi-group setup

-In this example the groups are different in setup and neither of the groups has WRITE access to the Cube A or to the Cube C data.
-Once combined, it is applying highest privileges, making the result setup counterintuitive.
+In this example, the groups are different in setup and neither of the groups has WRITE access to the Cube A or to the Cube C data.
+Once combined, it is applying the highest privileges, making the resulting setup counterintuitive.
 Dimensions are kept as WRITE and; as we already know, the dimensions are out of this equation.

 Element Level Security